jimbobbennett/jims-blog/blog/content/blogs/led-ticker-tape/index.md

 7    8   23   24
 ```

-This means that the mapping code needs to alternate - for 0dd numbered columns the pixles go down, for even numbered the pixels go up so the mapping has to be reversed!
+This means that the mapping code needs to alternate - for 0dd numbered columns the pixels go down, for even numbered the pixels go up so the mapping has to be reversed!

 I'm not going to dive into all this mapping here, but you can find the code with full documentation in my [NeoPixelTickerTape GitHub repo](https://github.com/jimbobbennett/NeoPixelTickerTape).